Top 10 7-string guitar players: who plays 7-string and what strings they use

 3. Misha Mansoor, Periphery

 Periphery's founding member, primary songwriter, and the other half of Periphery's 7-string guitar pair.
 Mansoor's Jackson Juggernaut signature is the reference modern metal superstrat.
-His string gauge runs in similar territory to Holcomb's (.010–.059 or .010–.062 on 7-string) but is less publicly documented brand-by-brand.
+His string gauges are less publicly documented brand-by-brand than his bandmate's; publicly cited specs vary, so we don't assert a set here.
 Mansoor is also the principal at GetGood Drums (with Nolly) and runs Horizon Devices, his signal-processing company.

 4. Jason Richardson, ex-Born of Osiris / solo

 Richardson's solo catalog (Jason Richardson, II) and his earlier work with Born of Osiris, Chelsea Grin, and All That Remains put him on 7-string extensively.
-Music Man Cutlass 7 signature is his primary guitar; Ernie Ball Cobalt 7-string .010–.059 is his documented gauge.
-Known for high-difficulty lead passages layered over djent-adjacent rhythm beds.
+Music Man Cutlass 7 signature is his primary guitar.
+His documented strings, in his own words on Ernie Ball's Striking A Chord podcast: "primarily the Cobalts," 10 to 56 for Drop A and 11 to 58 for Drop G. Known for high-difficulty lead passages layered over djent-adjacent rhythm beds.

 See the full Richardson rig page.